bizzclaw/steamach/README.md

 open the terminal/command line and cd into the project's directory

-download all dependices by entering the following commands in order:
+download all dependencies by entering the following commands in order:
 ```

 $ npm install